Simple in concept, difficult to master, sales strategy can make all the difference.

 Article by Clive Miller

-If you need to create a winning sales strategy or learn how to use effective comptitive sales strategy on an opportunity by opportunity basis, we can help.
+If you need to create a winning sales strategy or learn how to use effective competitive sales strategy on an opportunity by opportunity basis, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to learn about your needs or talk through some options.
-Alternatively Send email to email@example.com for a prompt reply or use the contact form here.
+Alternatively Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.